Learn the best task management apps in 2023 so you can boost your productivity and accomplish your goals this year!

 One of my preferred ways to use Evernote Tasks is to create a Notebook stack with various notebooks that correspond to areas of responsibility in my life.
 I then keep individual notes within those notebooks that correspond to projects in those areas of responsibility.
 And then tasks live in those notes.

 This is a neat and tidy way to set up a task management system inside Evernote.
-This is one of the methods I teach in our Tasks Made Simple course.

 Adding Context in Evernote